Leakers and whistleblowers often shape history at the same time as polarising opinion.

 Conscription led to Vanunu joining the Israel Defense Forces in 1971.
 After failing the exam to become a pilot, he became a soldier in the Combat Engineering Corps.
 Within a couple of years, he worked up the ranks to the position of Sergeant-Major.

 After serving in the Yom Kippur War in 1973, Vanunu was offered a permanent role as a soldier a year later.
 He declined, and after being honorably discharged completed his school matriculation by studying at university in Tel Aviv.
-After this he enrolled on a physics course at the university, but dropped out after failing first year exams.
+After this he enrolled on a physics course at the university, but dropped out after failing first-year exams.
 Reports suggest that he struggled to balance studying with the need to work full-time to pay for it.

 After leaving university, Vanunu headed back to Beersheba.
 There he worked in a “series of odd jobs,” according to his Wikipedia entry.

 After failing to secure a job he applied for with the Israeli security services, Vanunu applied to Negev Nuclear Research Center, a facility that devised and built nuclear weapons.
-The recruitment process was gruelling, and involved interviews, health checks and extensive training.
+The recruitment process was grueling and involved interviews, health checks and extensive training.
 Once taken on, Vanunu was required to sign secrecy agreements, and agree not to travel to any Communist or Arab countries.
 A year after starting, he took on a Shift Manager role.

 In parallel to his career at the nuclear facility, Vananu restarted his academic studies at Ben-Gurion University of the Negev, Beersheba, where he studied economics and Greek philosophy.

 In 1980, Vananu embarked on the first of several overseas trips and went backpacking in Europe.
 The places he visited included London, Germany, The Netherlands, Scandinavia and the Greek Islands.
-A few years later, her travelled for three months around the USA and Canada, connecting via Shannon Airport in Ireland.
+A few years later, he traveled for three months around the USA and Canada, connecting via Shannon Airport in Ireland.
 This trip came close to landing him in trouble with his employer, who only allowed employees to take direct flights to the USA to protect from the risk of hijacking.
 However, no disciplinary action was taken against Vananu at this point.